Depression and Medication for Mental Health Conditions

 Referee Actions

-We would expect the referee having contacted the diver & taken an appropriate history.
-To write to the patients GP requesting that the questionnaire is filled out.
-On this basis the referee may be able to sign the form without seeing the patient if there is any doubt the referee will have to see the patient.
+On this basis the referee may be able to sign the form without seeing the patient but in cases of any doubt the referee may have to see the patient to make a face to face assessment.

 THE PATIENT QUESTIONNAIRE CAN BE DOWNLOADED HERE